sevsorita/single_cell/progress_report.md

 ## Data distribution
-Data is more evenly distributed between patients in the NeoLet dataset than the first dataset.
+In the NeoLet dataset we see a similar imbalance between patients where patient 72 represents the biggest share of the cancer cells.
 Distribution of ESR1 across patients.
 ![ESR1 distribution new dataset](plots/violin_NeoLet.png)